 In considering all of these pelvic and spinal presentations, we need to establish whether the positions are fixed, partially fixed or correctable, so that we can tailor a seating solution to suit the patients needs.

 If the posture is fixed we need to know how to accommodate this posture using the functions within the chair, helping to slow down deterioration of the abnormal posture.
 If the posture is flexible or partially fixed you can slowly attempt to correct this by using the correct seating and accessories.

 Our range of seating has various accessories and functionality to support each of these positions, from added lateral supports to encourage mid line position, to the ergonomic head and shoulder supports of the Phoenix chair, which can ‘hug’ a kyphotic spinal position and provide un-paralled support.
-Adjustable ‘wings’ on both sides of the Phoenix can support complex spinal presentations enabling adjustable support along one side i.e. the affected side resulting from a hemiplegia or a scoliosis, to slowly bring the position back to a midline postion, if the posture is partially fixed or correctable.
+Adjustable ‘wings’ on both sides of the Phoenix can support complex spinal presentations enabling adjustable support along one side i.e. the affected side resulting from a hemiplegia or a scoliosis, to slowly bring the posture back to a midline postion, if the posture is partially fixed or correctable.

 The importance of a seating assessment should never be underestimated.
 The seating assessment should identify the key goals to be achieved to improve the persons function, psychological and physical quality of life.
 We have Seating Specialists across the world who have been trained by myself at Seating Matters who can visit your home, work, hospital or care facility to carry out a FREE, no obligation seating assessment, or we can support a therapist or clinician in providing a joint assessment to assess needs.

 From there we can arrange a trial in the recommended chair so the patient can see for themselves how it works for them.